socraticDevBlog/eng_blog/src/pages/posts/029-vocabulary_zoomer.md

 - __fam__: an affectionate way to refer to a friend.
 Can be used instead of "bro" or "sis".

+- __garbo__: something is judged totally bad; short way to say "garbage": "This car is totally trash.
+It's garbo"

 - __poggers__: "poggers refers to a specific emoticon available on Twitch which depicts a surprised-looking Pepe the Frog.
 The word “poggers” is used to express excitement during a game when something exciting occurs."
 You can use this word instead of __based__.